Milad-Mrz/Data-mining-101/README.md

   4. Assemble the data into a usable format.
 This may involve organizing the data into tables or files, or converting it into a format that can be easily analyzed.
   5 Check the quality of the data.
 This may involve verifying that the data is complete and accurate, and identifying and correcting any errors or inconsistencies.

-It is important to carefully plan and execute the data collection and assembly process to ensure that the resulting dataset is reliable and suitable for analysis.

 ## B. Data pre-processing
 This is the process of preparing raw data for analysis.
 It is an important step in the data mining process as it can significantly impact the quality and usefulness of the results obtained.
 There are several steps involved in data pre-processing, including: